-The school organises 'Chill & Chat' sessions run by an experienced Teaching Assistant.
+The school organises 'Chill & Chat' sessions run by the Family Liaison Officer.
 It's an opportunity for parents/carers to socialise and support each other, as well as share solutions to common issues.
 The focus of some sessions is for parents/carers to relax and enjoy themselves, e.g. Christmas craft making and pampering sessions.
 Guest speakers from various organisations are invited to some Chill and Chat sessions in order to provide information on the services they offer, e.g. representatives from 'Parents in Partnership', the National Autistic Society and the Local Authority.

-Behaviour and communication clinics provide opportunities for parents/carers to meet with relevant professionals within the school on a 1:1 basis, in order to discuss issues/concerns, and work in partnership to develop potential strategies and solutions.
+Communication clinics provide opportunities for parents/carers to meet with relevant professionals within the school on a 1:1 basis, in order to discuss issues/concerns, and work in partnership to develop potential strategies and solutions.